-Revenues received by the sponsor shall be used only for the operation or improvement of the food service program.
+Revenues received by the Sponsor shall be used only for the operation or improvement of the food service program.
 These revenues shall not be used to purchase land or buildings or to construct buildings.
+If equipment is purchased it must be on the KSDE-approved equipment list or have approval from Director of Child Nutrition and Wellness (CNW).